* Google launches Web TV foray

 Android also will run Google TV, turning Android phones into controls that can be used in the same room as the television or remotely across the Web.

 Apple has criticized Adobe’s Flash video product, a popular product which has been left out of Apple’s iPad tablet but was embraced by Google.

-"It turns out that on the Internet -- people use Flash!," one Google executive said in a typical joke at Apple's expense.
-(Additional reporting by Sue Zeidler in LOS ANGELES and Sachi Izumi in TOKYO; Writing by Edwin Chan and Peter Henderson; Editing by Gerald E. McCormick, Richard Chang and Steve Orlofsky)
+“It turns out that on the Internet — people use Flash!,” one Google executive said in a typical joke at Apple’s expense.
+(Reporting by Alexei Oreskovic; Writing by Edwin Chan and Peter Henderson; Editing by Gerald E. McCormick, Richard Chang and Steve Orlofsky)